ethanis/Xamarin.STPopup/README.md

 }
 ```
 Full demo can be seen in the sample project.

+I also talk about the package on [my blog](http://www.ethandennis.me/2016/11/30/Introducing-Xamarin-STPopup/)

 ##Issues##
 + Create an issue
 + Create a PR